 Meta learning for false positive control

 False positives waste time and cause alert fatigue for security analysts who have little time to spare.
 Some indicators are more accurate than others, and those with weaker statistical strength are prone to false positive alerts.
 Meta learning with data science allows the UEBA system to automatically learn from its own behavior to improve its detection performance.
 One way is to help adjust the initial expert assigned scores via data-driven adjustment, as illustrated in Figure 2.
 The scoring adjustment examines alert triggers and frequencies across the population and within a user’s history.

 Another false positive control is to intelligently suppress some noisy alerts.
 Meta learning from this history helps the UEBA system to automatically build a recommender system that predicts whether the user’s first access to the asset could have been predicted.
 If so, the corresponding alert is suppressed with no scoring contribution to minimize false positive noise.

 The unique challenges of insider threat detection cannot be addressed by the conventional means of correlation rules.
-The statistical and probability-based approaches in UEBA offer the most promising solutions for detecting such threats; however, there is no single silver bullet algorithm.
-It takes multi-pronged, data-centric approaches to find insider threats such as the aspects described above.
+The statistical and probability-based approaches in UEBA offer the most promising solutions for detecting such threats; however, no algorithm is a silver bullet.
+Multi-pronged, data-centric approaches are required to find insider threats such as the aspects described above.
 The recent use of data science to analyze existing data available in the enterprise SIEM creates new possibilities for effective insider threat detection.
-If you would like to take a deeper dive into this topic, check out my original article in Cyber Security: A Peer-Reviewed Journal, Volume 2 / Number 3 / Winter 2018–19, pp. 211-218(8) or download it here.
+If you would like to take a deeper dive into this topic, check out my original article in Cybersecurity: A Peer-Reviewed Journal, Volume 2 / Number 3 / Winter 2018–19, pp. 211-218(8) or download it here.